 1. Create a new page and use your page builder to set it up.

-To avoid user overwhelm, I decided to only include a button for my services page, recent and featured content from the blog and a signup form for my email list.
+To avoid user overwhelm, I decided to only include a button for my services page, blog and lead magnet landing page.
 Minimal but practical.

 2. Give the new page a short but catchy slug.